SaleemtheGreat/Retail-Sales-Forecasting-Dashboard/README.md

-Here is the README.md content for your project, formatted in the style you provided.

 Retail Sales Forecasting Dashboard
 An interactive dashboard for forecasting future weekly sales using a machine learning model built with Python, Scikit-learn, and Streamlit.